 Blockchain process documentation is the technical document with which blockchain can be efficiently and effectively integrated into your business.

-Other Uses of Blockchain
+What Are Other Uses of Blockchain?

-- store legal documents
+- Legal documents

-- help people vote securely
+- Helping people vote securely

 Additionally, Alaska could be the first state to use blockchain technology to help people vote in their elections, should a recent proposal pass.